babiloneos/babiloneos.github.io/_posts/2025-08-15-cloudflare-testing.md

 For this example we are using the Free plan, that is the first one on the left side.

-The free plan covers all the basic protections for DDoS,  bots, rate-limiting, etc.
+The **free plan covers all the basic protections** for DDoS,  bots, rate-limiting, etc.

-Select your plan with the "Select plan" button
+Select your plan with the "_Select plan_" button

 ![Select a plan](/assets/img/CloudflareCTF/CF_step2_plan.png)